 There are opposite ideas about footnotes.
 Some authors use them scarcely and some use them extensively.
-The argument of the former is that footnotes break the flow of thoughts and send your eyes darting back and forth while your hands are turning pages or clicking on links according to Pulitzer prizewinner novelist Cormac McCarthy (see https://www.nature.com/articles/d41586-019-02918-5).
+The argument of the former is that footnotes break the flow of thoughts and send your eyes darting back and forth while your hands are turning pages or clicking on links according to Pulitzer prizewinner novelist Cormac McCarthy [Savage and Yeh, 2019].
 The argument of the latter is probably to reduce the paper's length.
 But, we find one wrong thing about footnotes: too lengthy footnotes.
 Some papers contain footnotes that are half a page long and with a smaller font than the main text.
 These are not readable.